At St Mabyn school, with God’s love we learn, grow and flourish together.

 We aim to enable all children, regardless of background, ability, additional needs, to flourish to become the very best version of themselves they can possibly be.

-We teach the National Curriculum, supported by a clear skills and knowledge progression using the Power Maths scheme as our main resource, however this is supplemented by other quality maths resources.
+We teach the National Curriculum, supported by a clear skills and knowledge progression using the White Rose scheme as our main resource, however this is supplemented by other quality maths resources like Power Maths.
 This ensures that skills and knowledge are built on year by year, sequenced appropriately to maximise learning for all children and embeds the big ideas for Mastery teaching as shown below.

 What will this look like?